 - Minimally, the internship requires the equivalent of eight-to-ten weeks of employment at 30 hours per week (or approximately 300 hours minimally).
-The internship should have formal supervision, be professional in nature, include work that is of importance to the organization, and should have significant educational value. - Before beginning the internship, students must complete the online Career Services Internship Reporting Form for approval: http://www.heinz.cmu.edu/jobs-and-internships/students/internship-reporting-form/index.aspx - The internship will be verified with the students' supervisors and then approved.
+The internship should have formal supervision, be professional in nature, include work that is of importance to the organization, and should have significant educational value. - Before beginning the internship, students must complete the online Career Services Internship Reporting form for approval. - The internship will be verified with the students' supervisors and then approved.
 Students must notify their Career Advisor of any significant changes in their internships, such as length, location, hours of work, etc. - Once the internship has been approved, students will be registered for the zero-unit internship course.
 Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/F grade.
 If a student plans to exempt the internship, they will need to complete the Petition for Course Exemption. - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
 CPT authorization is required regardless of the internship being paid or unpaid.
-CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e. fall and spring.)
+CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year

+(i.e. fall and spring.)
 The MEIM program requires students to complete a summer internship, therefore international students can qualify for CPT.
 Processing CPT may take up to 2 weeks and you cannot begin employment until you receive authorization.
 Guidelines, forms and instructions can be found at the Office of International Education's website.